 10.2.2 Higgs Self-Coupling

-[corresponding editor: Jenny List (jenny.list@desy.de)]
+[corresponding editor: Jenny List (jenny.list@desy.de) - do we need some more general motivation here, or will this be given in the overall introduction?
+Where will the possibility of large deviations be introduced?]